We offer the resources and support to victims of domestic abuse that lead to a life free from violence.

 Our Core Values

-Safe Haven believes that violence against women is rooted deep within our culture.
-It originates from within the same social fabric of institutional oppression, which spawns racism, ageism, sexism, heterosexism, classism, religious bigotry and discrimination against people who have disabilities.
+Safe Haven believes that domestic violence is rooted deep within our culture.
+It originates from within the same social fabric of institutional oppression, which spawns racism, ageism, sexism, heterosexism, cissexism, classism, religious bigotry, and discrimination against people who have disabilities.

 Safe Haven seeks to strike a balance between offering services to diverse victims while working toward the erosion of the cultural facilitators of battering.
 We are committed to providing shelter, safety and advocacy for the individual victims of battering.
-At the same time, we understand the necessity of action to move toward the elimination of social oppression and battering of women.
+At the same time, we understand the necessity of action to move toward the elimination of social oppression and battering of women and gender minorities.

 Finally, we recognize that every person carries the cultural seed out of which oppression rises.
 We believe that each of us, as individuals, must take responsibility to look within ourselves to identify our own attachment to beliefs and values which justify another’s oppression.
 We believe that change must start there, within ourselves.